 (6) Responsibility for invalidated credits or miscalculated deficits.
 Any party that generated, previously held, or holds invalidated credits or whose account reflects an invalid deficit calculation is responsible for returning its account to compliance without regard to its fault or role with respect to the invalidation of the credits or miscalculation of deficits.

-Statutory/Other Authority: ORS 468.020, 468A.275 & Sections 160, 161, 167 and 173, chapter 750, Oregon Laws 2017 (Enrolled House Bill 2017) Statutes/Other Implemented: ORS 468A.275 & Sections 159 through 167 and 173, chapter 750, Oregon Laws 2017 (Enrolled House Bill 2017) History: DEQ 27-2017, adopt filed 11/17/2017, effective 11/17/2017
+Statutory/Other Authority: ORS 468.020, ORS 468A.265 through 277 Statutes/Other Implemented: ORS 468A.265 through 277 History: DEQ 27-2017, adopt filed 11/17/2017, effective 11/17/2017

 340-253-1000 Credit and Deficit Basics